• Skip to main content

 • Preheat the oven to 350℉ and line a rimmed baking sheet with parchment paper.
 While the oven is preheating, scoop approximately 2 tablespoons of cookie dough and drop each portion onto the parchment-lined baking sheet, leaving about 2 inches of space on all sides.

-• Optional: For a polished finish, press a few additional chocolate chips on top of each dough ball just before baking.
-This will make the baked cookies more visually appealing.
+• Optional: For a more visually appealing cookie, press a few extra chocolate chips or raisins onto each dough ball before baking.

 • Bake the cookies for 9-11 minutes or until the edges just begin to turn golden brown.